 Harlequin ducks have not recovered from the effects of the Exxon Valdez oil spill.
 Populations in oiled areas are continuing to decline (Rosenberg and Petrula 1998).
 Declining molting populations, coupled with low female survival, and exposure to hydrocarbons in oiled areas are all indicative of a lack of recovery and continued oil spill effects.
-Residual oil is still present in the nearshore environment (Pat Harris, NMFS, pers. comm.) and it has the potential to interfere with physiological processes (Holland -Bartels et al. 1999).
+Residual oil is still present in the nearshore environment (Carls et al. 2001) and has the potential to interfere with physiological processes (Holland -Bartels et al. 1999).
 Two main hypotheses have been presented to explain population declines: (1) ingested oil is continuing to cause either mortality and/or sublethal impairment of reproduction; and/or (2) initial mortality caused significant losses to the western PWS population which may result in a protracted recovery period.